aimanh04/hangman-game-pp3/README.md

 - [Gitpod](https://gitpod.io/) - To use as workspace to code project
 - [Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse) - To test the websites performance and accesibility
 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to test responsivness
-- [Lucid Chart](https://www.lucidchart.com/pages/) - Used to create a flow chart.
 - [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) - Used to validate my python code.
 - [Heroku](https://dashboard.heroku.com/) - Used to deploy python project.
 - Code Institute's Gitpod template to generate IDE workspace.